Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Proofs

 \end{linenomath*} \end{manualtheorem}

 \begin{proof} The central part of this proof is the decomposition of the belief action-value function to an expectation over state trajectories of immediate rewards, and an expectation over belief trajectories of future values.
-Afterwards, we apply the Leibniz integral rule similarly to Theorem \ref{thm:mdp_action_grad_rpt}.
-We show the POMDP case, as the MDP case is rather trivial.
+Afterwards, we apply the Leibniz integral rule similarly to Theorem~\ref{thm:mdp_action_grad_rpt}.
+We show the derivation of the POMDP case, as the MDP case is a simplified version of it.